Japanese Air Force One

-are the radio callsigns of the two Boeing 777-300ER aircraft used by the government of Japan for overseas travel by the Emperor, Prime Minister and other high-ranking officials.
+are the radio callsigns of the two Boeing777-300ER aircraft used by the government of Japan for overseas travel by the Emperor, Prime Minister and other high-ranking officials.
 Each aircraft has a capacity of 140 passengers and can be used for emergency evacuations of Japanese citizens and overseas deployment of Japan Self-Defense Forces personnel.
 The aircraft are operated by the Japan Air Self-Defense Force.

 The aircraft are officially referred to as Japanese government exclusive aircraft (日本国政府専用機, Nippon-koku seifu sen'yōki).
-They have the radio callsigns Japanese Air Force One and Japanese Air Force Two when operating on official business, and Cygnus One and Cygnus Two when operating outside of official business (e.g., on training flights).
+They have the radio callsigns Japanese Air Force One and Japanese Air Force Two, prefixed as JF e.g JF001, when operating on official business, and Cygnus One and Cygnus Two, prefixed as CYGNS e.g. CYGNS11, when operating outside of official business (e.g., on training flights).
+As of 1 April 2026, the callsign "JPNG", vocalised as "Jyapang" to emphasise pronunciation as "Japan", replaced "CYGNS", spoken as "Cygnus".
+The aircraft have been routinely tracked using the new callsign e.g. "JPNG11" and "JPNG31" since.
+However, on official business, especially with the Royal Family or Prime Minister on board, JF01 and JF02 is used spoken as Japanese Air Force Zero One and Japanese Air Force Zero Two.
+Other officials or other prominent government missions will use different numbers e.g. JF701 as was used when it flew from Chitose Air Base, Japan to Newquay Airport, England for the 47th G7 summit in Cornwall on 31 May 2021.
 The two aircraft always fly together on government missions, with one serving as the primary transport and the other serving as a backup with maintenance personnel on board.
 The aircraft use the General Electric GE90-115B.

-The Boeing 777-300ER replaced the original Boeing 747-400 aircraft in early 2019.
+The 777-300ER replaced the original 747-400 aircraft in early 2019.